 Data Triangulation – five week online workshop

-This workshop is facilitated by Matthew Savage, Principal, The International Community School, Amman.
+This workshop is facilitated by Matthew Savage, former Principal, The International Community School, Amman.
 Matthew has shared his experience of student-level data in different schools at conferences around the world and has delivered workshops on the effective use of data in Asia, Europe and Africa.

 Overview of the course / structure / content

 - Next steps